Geometries in perturbative quantum field theory

 \begin{con} Let $G$ be a primitive graph for which the quadratic $n$-invariant $^n\Psi^2_G$ exists.
 Then $\dim(c_2(G))\leq2h_1(G)-n-1$. \end{con}

-If $^n\Psi^2_G$ factorizes into homogeneous polynomials $A$, $B$ of degree $N-n-1$ and $N-n+1$, respectively, then $[\alpha_0^2A-B]_q\equiv(-1)^{n-1}c_2^{(q)}(G)\mod p$ for odd prime powers $q$.
-The polynomial on the left hand side has the degree of a Dodgson intersection.
-The factorization into $A\cdot B$ is provided by the 10-invariant (\ref{squares}) but not by the 9-invariant in Lemma \ref{leminiqred}.
-This supports the general existence of a 10th reduction from the fourth 3-valent vertex (see Problem \ref{higherred}).
+If $^n\Psi^2_G$ factorizes into homogeneous polynomials $A$, $B$ of degree $N-n-1$ and $N-n+1$, respectively, we obtain from (\ref{pc2ls}), Corollary \ref{corcw}, and Theorem \ref{thmquadratic} that $[\alpha_0^2A-B]_q\equiv(-1)^{n-1}c_2^{(q)}(G)\mod q$ for odd prime powers $q$.
+This factorization is provided by the 10-invariant (\ref{squares}) leading to a point-count polynomial which is quadratic in each variable.
+The zero locus of such a polynomial can be a Dodgson intersection of dimension $2h_1(G)-11$.
+The general 9-invariant in Lemma \ref{leminiqred} does not factorize accordingly.
+We expect that there always exists a 10th reduction which involves the structure of the fourth 3-valent vertex in the graph $G$ (see Problem \ref{higherred}).

 \begin{con} Any primitive graph $G$ has $\dim(c_2(G))\leq2h_1(G)-11$. \end{con}